Q & A on COVID-19

 There is no evidence that any of the animals or animal products authorised for entry into the European Union pose a risk to the health of EU citizens as a result of the presence of COVID-19.

 Current research links COVID-19 to certain types of bat as the original source, but does not exclude the involvement of other animals.
 Several types of coronaviruses can infect animals and can be transmitted to other animals and people.
-There is no evidence that companion animals (e.g. dogs or cats) pose a risk of infection to humans.
+There is no evidence that companion animals (e.g. dogs or cats) pose a risk of infection to humans, however there have been reports of pet dogs and pet cats that have had positive swabs.
+It appears likely that they were infected by their owners or some other person who had COVID-19.
 As a general precaution, it is always wise to observe basic principles of hygiene when in contact with animals.